I quit smoking more than 15 years ago (the date was February 21, 2005).

-You have a high addiction to nicotine, remember cravings can hamper your quit attempts so you should use stop smoking medication to increase your chances of success.
-You should also think about using techniques to help you manage them when they appear.
+You have a high addiction to nicotine, remember cravings can hamper your quit attempts so use stop-smoking medication to increase your chances of success.
+You should also think about using techniques to help you manage cravings when they appear.

 I am a big fan of using all the fruits of human progress to help me achieve my goals.
-In quit smoking it means nicotine patches.
-After I quit I started using Nicorette patches to ease the cravings.
-However when you read the booklet in the box they would like you to think that you have to gradually go from strong to medium to light patches and the whole process would take about 6 months hundreds of dollars.
+In quit smoking, it means nicotine patches.
+After I quit, I started using Nicorette patches and gum to ease the cravings.

 I bought the strong ones and found out that I can do it in a lot less time.
-I used strongest 15mg patches for two weeks and then, as I had a lot of the strong ones left I just started to cut them in half.
-Again after two weeks I was quartering the patches.
-And then, after a week or so, I started to forget to use the patches.
-Well, that’s it.
+I used the strongest 15mg patches for two weeks and then, as I had a lot of the strong ones left, I just cut the strong patches in half.

 Habit of smoking